University of Arizona

 Tucson, AZ 85721

 My primary appointment is with the Computer Science department at the University of Arizona.

 chief scientist of Lex Machina.

 I did my PhD in computer science at Southern Methodist University.

-I work on systems that process and extract meaning from natural language texts, including
+I work on systems that process and extract meaning from natural language texts such as

 (answering natural language questions),